dinhomathias/Amc/Working-Behind-a-Proxy.md

+PTBs default networking backend `HTTPXRequest` comes with built-in support for proxies.
+Note that the details below only apply to `HTTPXRequest`.
+If you use a different implementation of `BaseRequest`, you'll have to configure proxies yourself.

 # How is a Proxy Server Chosen?

 PTB will obtain its proxy configuration in the following order (the first to be found will be used):
 1. Programmatic.
 2. Using `HTTP_PROXY` environment variable.